Choosing the right tier

 Accrual-based Accounting (Tiers 1, 2, 3)

-• provides financial services to a wide group of people (this is common for banks, credit unions and insurance companies)
+• provides financial services to a broad group of people, such as banks, credit unions or insurance companies

-• is considered to have a higher level of public accountability under the Financial Markets Conduct Act 2013.
+• is required to do so under the Financial Markets Conduct Act 2013.

-If your charity has public accountability, it is required to report using the Tier 1 accounting standards.
+If your charity has public accountability, you must report using the Tier 1 accounting standards.

 Tier 4